exasol/virtual-schemas/README.md

 ## Limitations

 * A Virtual Schema adapter written in Python or Java takes about 1 second to start.
-That means that queries that involve tables from Virtual Schema will take at least 1 second.
+This means that queries involving Virtual Schema tables will take at least 1 second.

 ## Customer Support